-That doesn’t mean RV owners need to have engineering degrees.
-We certainly don’t.
-But you should at least know how to find the answers and which way is lefty-loosey and righty-tighty.
+That doesn’t mean you need to have am engineering degree.
+Heck, we certainly don’t.
+But as RV owners, you should at least know where to find the answers and which way is righty-tighty and lefty-loosey.

-“RV Life Skills Tip: Seek out information from knowledgable RV owners who have sworn at it, kicked it, wrecked it, ripped it apart and yes, finally fixed it.
-They share lots of good reliable resources and information.
+“RV Lifestyle Tip: Seek out information from knowledgable RV owners who have sworn at it, kicked it, wrecked it, ripped it apart and yes, finally fixed it.
 Their social media channels are great tools that can help you succeed!”

 And, though I did mention earlier about being independent, you’ll still need to seek help when it’s not within your comfort level or knowledge.
 Its perfectly okay to ask for help or guidance.
-And, there are even times when we still do.
-Seeking help from your neighbor isn’t a bad thing.
-Just make sure they know what they are doing.
-The last thing you need is someone who fudges it up even more.
+There are even times when we still do.

 Whether it’s flushing your tanks or changing out the anode rod, you need to at least know where to find the answers.
 Because if you don’t, your RV will become nothing but a shitty-box-on-wheels (quirky phrase by Emily of OwnLessDoMore).